-Microsoft has streamlined how we download and set up media with Windows 10, which may actually be confusing for some.
-Since systems today use Unified Extensible Firmware Interface (UEFI) instead of BIOS (a replacement to standard BIOS), the Windows USB/DVD Download Tool is becoming redundant.
+Microsoft has streamlined the way we download and set up media with Windows 10, which may actually be confusing for some people.
+Since modern systems use the Unified Extensible Firmware Interface (UEFI) instead of the Basic Input/Output System (BIOS) – a replacement for the standard BIOS – the Windows USB/DVD Download Tool is becoming redundant.

-Here are two simple ways to create a bootable media on Windows 10.
+Here are two simple ways to create bootable media on Windows 10.

-1. After Rufus and the ISO has been downloaded; open rufus and choose the Device (USB) which should be used as your bootable media.
+- After Rufus and the ISO have been downloaded, open Rufus and select the device (USB) that should be used as your bootable media.

-2. Then, choose GPT partition scheme for UEFI and leave the File System & Cluster Size to default settings; remember to label the drive.
+- Then, choose the GPT partition scheme for UEFI, leave the File System & Cluster Size at default settings, and label the drive.

 - Check ‘Create a bootable disk’ and ensure that the ‘ISO Image’ is selected from the drop-down menu.
 Use the small drive icon to locate and choose the image.

 - Next, choose “Start” and wait for Rufus to properly load the ISO onto your USB flash drive.